robinv85/dotfiles/README.md

 ========

 My OS X & \*nix configuration settings.
-Disclaimer: I'm still learning git, and I'm fairly new to OS X and Linux/Unix so this repo is still heavily under construction, use at your own risk (careful with overwriting files)
+I'm still learning git, and I'm fairly new to OS X and Linux/Unix so this repo is still under construction, use at your own risk (careful with overwriting files)

 Todo
 -----